 The Vice-Chancellor of the Eduardo Mondlane University, speaking in his capacity of host and co-organiser, welcomed the members of the presidium and the participants.
-He then mentioned the involvement of the UEM in various conservation-linked activities and programmes, including the training of hundreds of professionals who work in areas linked to conservation, and the management of the Marine Biology Station There followed the speech by the Chairperson of the General Assembly of BIOFUND, Professor Lourenco do Rosário who, in greeting the President of the Republic, considered that his presence at the BIOFUND launch was evidence of the priority granted by the Government to the conservation of Biodiversity.
+He then mentioned the involvement of the UEM in various conservation-linked activities and programmes, including the training of hundreds of professionals who work in areas linked to conservation, and the management of the Marine Biology Station on Inhaca island.